 If a will is present, the court will appoint an executor to manage the estate.
 In the absence of a will, the court will assign an administrator.
 The executor or administrator’s duties involve managing the estate’s assets, clearing debts and taxes, and allocating the property to the heirs or beneficiaries.
 This appointment guarantees a competent person is chosen to oversee the probate process and honor the decedent’s wishes. - Notice to Creditors and Heirs

-The executor or administrator is obligated to notify creditors and heirs of the probate proceedings.
-The notice should be published in a local newspaper and mailed to known creditors and heirs.
-This step ensures all interested parties are informed about the probate process and can make any claims against the estate. - Inventory and Appraisal of Assets
+The executor or administrator must notify creditors and heirs about the probate proceedings.
+They publish the notice in a local newspaper and mail it to known creditors and heirs.
+This action ensures all interested parties stay informed and have the opportunity to make claims against the estate. - Inventory and Appraisal of Assets

 The executor or administrator must prepare an inventory of the decedent’s assets and have them appraised.
 This inventory provides a detailed list of the estate’s assets, inclusive of their estimated values.
 The appraisal aids in determining the estate’s total worth and helps in the fair distribution of assets. - Payment of Debts and Taxes